mathieucarbou/MycilaSafeBoot/README.md

 coredump ,data ,coredump ,8192K  ,64K   ,
 ```

-The SafeBoot partition is also automatically booted wen the firmware is missing.
+The SafeBoot partition is also automatically booted when the firmware is missing.

 ## How it works